mstksg/inCode/copy/entries/auto-chatbot.md

 Also, hopefully the "declarative" nature of everything is apparent.
 Especially for *proc* blocks...everything just "looks like" a graph of relationships.
-This quantity is related to this quantitiy in this way, this quantity is related to that in that way, etc.  It looks like you're just specifying a graph of relationships, which is really what the core of *auto* is all about.
+This quantity is related to this quantity in this way, this quantity is related to that in that way, etc.  It looks like you're just specifying a graph of relationships, which is really what the core of *auto* is all about.
 We assemble complex relationships by putting together small,